cambragol/Fallout-Sonora/_pages/download.md

 1. Download and install [Fallout Sonora](https://cloud.mail.ru/public/jsg1/HSrkfMyPB)
 2. Download and unpack [Dayglow DLC](https://cloud.mail.ru/public/s3bg/oiJr6N1Gh) into the install directory of Fallout Sonora, created above
-3. *Optional* Download your OS version of [Fallout 2 CE](https://github.com/alexbatalov/fallout2-ce/releases/tag/v1.3.0) and put it in the install directory of Fallout Sonora, created above
+3. Download your OS version of [Fallout 2 CE](https://github.com/alexbatalov/fallout2-ce/releases/tag/v1.3.0) and put it in the install directory of Fallout Sonora, created above
 4. Download the .zip file named [sonora_eng_DLC.zip](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9.9/sonora_eng_DLC.zip) and unzip it in the install directory of Fallout Sonora
 5. Change the language setting of the fallout2.cfg file to 'english'
-6. Use 'Fallout II Community Edition' (for macOS and windows and linxu) or Fallout2.exe to play the game, **or** rename patch000.dat to patchDLC.dat and you can use FSonora.exe or FSonoraDLC.exe to run the game.
+6. Click 'Fallout II Community Edition' (for macOS and windows and linux) to play the game
+7. **_optional_** Fallout2.exe may be dropped into the install folder to play the game, **or** rename patch000.dat to patchDLC.dat and use FSonora.exe or FSonoraDLC.exe to run the game.
+Only FSonora.exe or FSonoraDLC.exe will give the correct game start

 <br>